makrai/notes/houlsby19-adaper-parameter-efficient-transfer.md

 # Abstract

 * Fine-tuning large pretrained models is an effective transfer mechanism in NLP
-* in many downstream tasks, fine-tuning is parameter inefficient: an entire new
+* in many downstream tasks, fine-tuning is parameter inefficient
 * we propose transfer with adapter modules
   * compact and extensible model; they add only a few trainable parameters per task, and new tasks can be added without revisiting previous ones